-That difference is crucial to understand.
-This means you can adjust your conversion targets in your SSC campaigns based solely on whether a person (tracked, of course) has converted within the past 540 days.
+That difference is important to understand.
+This means you can adjust your conversion targets in your PMax campaigns based solely on whether a person (tracked, of course) has converted within the past 540 days.

-Do you want to know how many of your SSC conversions are coming from return visits and new visits?
+Do you want to know how many of your PMax conversions are coming from return visits and new visits?
 You still can't know that through the Google Ads UI (there are ways to hack together insights with Google Analytics to do this, but not in Google Ads).

 2) Inflated (made-up) Conversion Values Reported

 "Wait!
 Just a second!
 I think a new customer is $50 more valuable than a return customer, but that doesn't mean I want to add $50 of fake money to my reported revenue!
 My revenue is what it is, where did that $50 come from?
 It's simply the value I place over the return customer!"
 You exclaim to Google. *crickets* is the reply.

-This means if your company actually makes $100 from that new customer sale, Google Ads is now reporting your conversion value tracked to SSC as $150.
-It's literally a made-up $50 that gives SSC more credit than it should receive, and to be honest, that angers me a little.
+This means if your company actually makes $100 from that new customer sale, Google Ads is now reporting your conversion value tracked to PMax as $150.
+It's literally a made-up $50 that gives PMax more credit than it should receive, and to be honest, that angers me a little.
 Sure, conversion value doesn't necessarily equate to revenue, but I would argue that's the primary way conversion value is understood by most users... which means it's messing with our reported revenue numbers.

 I'm going to tell on my agency neighbors who may have bad intentions here.
-This also means, your PPC agency could be doubling their reported conversions for SSC whenever it is a new customer.
-What is to stop an agency (or employee!) from taking over an account, adding $500 fake revenue to every new customer purchase from SSC, and then reporting their overwhelming success while you are stuck scratching your head wondering why their numbers aren't adding up to your internal numbers."Attribution" they tell you."Riiiiiggggghhhhhttttt....." is my response.
+This also means, your PPC agency could be doubling their reported conversions for PMax whenever it is a new customer.
+What is to stop an agency (or employee!) from taking over an account, adding $500 fake revenue to every new customer purchase from PMax, and then reporting their overwhelming success while you are stuck scratching your head wondering why their numbers aren't adding up to your internal numbers."Attribution" they tell you."Riiiiiggggghhhhhttttt....." is my response.
 As always, hiring someone you trust is essential for things like this, that you may not even realize are happening.
 Character counts.

 3) Unnecessarily Over-complicated.
 Bonus: My Recommendation

 Most Ecommerce accounts we manage already have a basic view of the value between their return and new customers (heck, even visitors!), and this is nearly always (in my experience) reflected in ROAS goals.Whereas we may have a 2x (200%) ROAS goal for new customers, we might have a 5x (500%) ROAS goal for repeat customers.

 So my suggestion to Google, is to ditch the crazy math addition scheme of adding fake money into the reported sales of the account, and simply allow us to tell you the two separate ROAS goals we want your system to aim at.
 Then we could see reported ROAS and revenue values, using the actual revenue tracked to those goals (no fake money required) segmented between new/returning.
 Just a thought!

 Then you can see what sort of insights you uncover from your own testing without tanking your reporting with (too much) made-up revenue.
-Second, add in the conversion column for "New Customers" into your Google Ads reporting so you can begin seeing how many Google is reporting as coming through your SSC campaigns.
+Second, add in the conversion columns for "New Customers" into your Google Ads reporting so you can begin seeing how many Google is reporting as coming through your Pmax campaigns.
 It's not new visitors, but at least it's more information than we used to get!